-The Coterminal Bachelor's and Master's Degree Program permits Stanford undergraduates to study for a bachelor's and a master's degree simultaneously, in the same or different departments.
-Each year, a very small number of co-terms are admitted to each program (between zero and four on average).
-This document describes when and how undergraduate and graduate policies pertain to coterminal students.
+The coterminal (coterm) bachelor's and master's degree program permits Stanford undergraduates to study for a bachelor's and a master's degree simultaneously, in the same or different departments.
+Each year, a very small number of coterms are admitted to each program (between zero and four on average).
+This webpage describes when and how undergraduate and graduate policies pertain to coterm students.

-CTE: In general, students admitted to the CTE MA program have had successful teaching experience and are looking to broaden and deepen their understanding of educational issues and challenges.
+In general, students admitted to the CTE MA program have had successful teaching experience and are looking to broaden and deepen their understanding of educational issues and challenges.
 However, we will consider applicants who can demonstrate a strong interest in education either through their informal experience or the classes they have taken plus provide a strong rationale for why they want to obtain an MA rather than a teaching certification.
 Since applicants are considered for admission by individual faculty members who will serve as advisors, please check with prospective advisors for their specific admissions criteria.
 For the 2022-2023 academic year, the CTE master's program did not accept applications.
 Please check back in July 2022 for updates on the 2023-2024 academic year.

-STEP: Stanford undergraduates can apply to the Stanford Teacher Education Program (STEP) in their Junior or Senior year.
-Coterminal students applying to STEP are encouraged to take EDUC 101 before applying to the program.
+Stanford undergraduates can apply to the Stanford Teacher Education Program (STEP) MA in their junior or senior year.
+Coterm students applying to STEP are encouraged to take EDUC 101 before applying to the program.
 Additionally, students interested in STEP Secondary (Single Subject) must demonstrate subject matter competency in their intended teaching area.
 Transcripts should reflect coursework in the intended teaching subject even if it was not a student’s undergraduate major.
-For additional information please contact Viviana Alcazar, STEP Admissions Officer, by email at email@example.com or by phone at 650.723.2110.
+For additional information please contact Viviana Alcazar, STEP Admissions Officer, at firstname.lastname@example.org.

-Applications for admission to a coterminal program must fulfill the following conditions:
+Applicants for admission to a coterm program must fulfill the following conditions:

-To apply for admission to a coterminal master's program, students must submit to the prospective graduate department the following:
+To apply for admission to a coterm master's program, students must submit to the prospective graduate department the following:

-The Graduate School of Education considers coterminal applications based on the same criteria as all other applications for admission.
+GSE considers coterm applications based on the same criteria as all other applications for admission.
 The process of selecting candidates for the graduate programs is difficult and painstaking.
-The Committee members take many factors into consideration when reviewing an application, including compatibility of the candidate's interests and goals with the academic focus and resources of faculty.
+The admission committee takes many factors into consideration when reviewing an application, including compatibility of the candidate's interests and goals with the academic focus and resources of the program.
 The committee does not use predetermined weights of importance or cutoff limits for standardized test scores, grade point averages, academic achievement, professional experience, or references.
-Each year, the number of applicants far exceeds the number of students we can admit; thus many strong candidates cannot be offered admission.
+Each year, the number of applicants far exceeds the number of students we can admit; thus many strong candidates are not offered admission.

-Should admission be offered, the Graduate School of Education will submit the completed and approved application for admission to the Office of the Registrar no later than the quarter prior to the expected completion of the undergraduate degree.
-This is normally the last day of classes in Winter quarter prior to Spring quarter graduation.
+Should admission be offered, GSE will submit the completed and approved application for admission to the Office of the Registrar no later than the quarter prior to the expected completion of the undergraduate degree.
+This is normally the last day of classes in winter quarter prior to spring quarter graduation.

-Students may defer admission to the coterminal program to a later quarter as long as they still meet all University and departmental requirements for coterminal admission.
+Students may defer admission to a later quarter as long as they still meet all University and departmental requirements for coterm admission.
 This may require postponement of conferral of the undergraduate degree.

-Coterminal students are in the undergraduate coterminal student group and assessed the undergraduate tuition rate for 12 quarters.
-Coterminal students are changed to the graduate coterminal student group in the 13th quarter and are then assessed the regular graduate tuition rate.
+Coterm students are in the undergraduate coterm student group and assessed the undergraduate tuition rate for 12 quarters.
+Coterm students are changed to the graduate coterm student group in the 13th quarter and are then assessed the regular graduate tuition rate.
 For more information on tuition assessment, please review section 1.3 of the Graduate Academic Policies and Procedures website (GAP).

-Once admitted to the coterminal program, students have two active careers in PeopleSoft Student Administration (graduate and undergraduate) under which they may enroll in courses.
+Once admitted to the coterm program, students have two active careers in PeopleSoft student administration (one graduate, one undergraduate) under which they may enroll in courses.

 Students must use the graduate career to enroll in courses which count toward the master's degree.
 Students must use the undergraduate career to enroll in courses which count towards the bachelor's degree.

-Coterminal students are permitted to count coursework taken in the two quarters immediately prior to their first graduate quarter toward their graduate degree.
-Students must submit a completed Coterminal Course Transfer form with their application for admission to the coterminal program, indicating which courses must be transferred from the student's undergraduate to graduate career.
-Once transferred, no further changes are permitted.
+Coterm students are permitted to count coursework taken in the three quarters immediately prior to their first graduate quarter toward their graduate degree.
+The process for applicants to indicate which courses they would like to transfer from their undergraduate to graduate career is currently under review.

-No transfer of courses from one career to another is permitted after the student's Coterminal Course Approval form has been processed.
+No transfer of courses from one career to another is permitted after the student's coterm course approval form has been processed.

-Coterminal students must submit the master's program proposal during the first quarter after admission to the coterminal program.
+Coterm students must submit the master's program proposal during the first quarter after admission to the coterm program.

-The university minimum requirements for the coterminal bachelor's/master's program are 180 units for the bachelor's degree plus 45 (or higher departmental requirement, as determined by each graduate department) unduplicated units for the master's degree (see GAP 3.2, Residency Requirements for Graduate Students).
-The requirements for the coterminal program with dual undergraduate degrees are 225 units for the two bachelor's degrees, and 45 units for the master's degree.
+The university minimum requirements for the coterm bachelor's/master's program are 180 units for the bachelor's degree plus 45 (or higher departmental requirement, as determined by each graduate department) unduplicated units for the master's degree (see GAP 3.2, Residency Policy for Graduate Students).
+The requirements for the coterm program with dual undergraduate degrees are 225 units for the two bachelor's degrees, and 45 units for the master's degree.
 For the 45-unit university minimum for the master's degree, all courses must be at or above the 100 level and 50 percent must be courses designated primarily for graduate students (typically at least at the 200 level).
 Department requirements may be higher.
 Units for a given course may not be counted to meet the requirements of more than one degree, that is, no units may be double-counted.
-No courses taken more than two quarters prior to admission to the coterminal master's program may be used to meet the 45-unit university minimum requirement for the master's degree.
+No courses taken more than three quarters prior to admission to the coterm master's program may be used to meet the 45-unit university minimum requirement for the master's degree.